 And yet, despite the organised infrastructure of digital music platforms, listening and storing practices surrounding music remain often accidental and reflecting the chaos of social life.
 Datafication and digitalisation transform music from texts and practices to a meta-system of platforms, streams and formats, where, in the words of a listener, “music is not just music anymore – it’s a whole thing”.
 With the increasing technological capabilities of online platforms, this metafication of music becomes crucial to understanding methodological and epistemological challenges surrounding listening.
 If the blurring of texts and contexts shows critical limitations in the circuit of culture (du Gay et al 1997), how can we update it?

 11.12 Clancy Wilmott (Manchester) Para-Site: Tables, Topologies and Treachery in Everyday Data Practices

-18.12 Eva-Maria Nyckel & André Sekulla (Siegen) Data Practices in Infrastructual Media: Salesforce and Blockchain
+18.12 Eva-Maria Nyckel & André Sekulla (Siegen) Data Practices in Infrastructural Media – The Case of Blockchain

 8.01 Annet Dekker (Amsterdam) Archiving (in) Processes

-15.01 Double Session: Shintaro Miyazaki (Basel) Below the Data is the Signal – A (Marxist) Rhythmanalysis of Data in Motion; Sophie Mützel (Luzern) Data Practices and their Imaginaries: Classification, Categorization, and the Data Imperative
+15.01 Shintaro Miyazaki (Basel) Below the Data is the Signal – A (Marxist) Rhythmanalysis of Data in Motion

 22.01 Cristina Alaimo (Surrey) Infrastructures of Automation: Data Objects, Metrics and Practices in the Programmatic Advertising Ecosystem